 Please note: the same document can’t be used to confirm both your identity and place of residence.
 So, if you submit an ID document as PoA, you should use another document to confirm your identity.

-What Documents Don’t Count as Proof of Address
+Which Documents Don’t Count as Proof of Address?

 - Old government-issued correspondence (older than 3 months);